aroramayur/TabVert/README.md

 So what this does is pretty simple.
 Nothing NASAesque here .

-It lists all open tabs across all open windows vertically - just those pretty favicons really and lets you move seamlessly across them.
+It lists all open tabs across <b>all open windows</b> vertically - just those pretty favicons really and lets you move seamlessly across them.
 Shows paths to existing bookmarks and lets you create new ones under 'other bookmarks'

 If you've come so far , why not install 'TabVert'.
 So get it here https://chrome.google.com/webstore/detail/tabvert/mccadpemnbkkcnbeoibpbacaehcmnifp